-Yoga has one intention, and one alone, which is the union of body, mind, and spirit in each and every moment.
-Integrity does not mean that you run around touting how you smoke pot and everyone else can deal with it because you were “honest” about it.
-Integrity means having honor, showing respect to, and showing a courteous regard for all living beings.
+Yoga has one intention, and one alone, which is the union of body, mind, and spirit… Integrity is having honor and showing regard for all living beings.

 To this small minority, I ask that you take a moment away from trying to gain attention and followers on Facebook/Twitter, for a meaningful assessment of the impact of your belligerent, rebellious attitude towards yoga.
 Stop and consider for a moment the impression that you may be leaving on the general population with all of these shenanigans.
 By your actions, as well as the words you write on the tabloid pages of Elephant Journal, you have demonstrated that do not take yourselves seriously (and not the good way of having a sense of humor, but in the way that shows you have no concern for interacting with the world in a responsible way), you have a flare for the dramatic, you can’t/won’t hold down a real job, you are doing a disservice to the profession of teaching yoga, you relish being the center of attention more than you care about your students welfare, y’all smoke way too much pot, drink too much beer/wine, and use yoga as a mask to permit yourself to engage in activities unbecoming of an ethical human being in the community.